Khaled1771/TheUltimate-CI-CD/Jenkins/readme.md

 5. **Build**: Packages the application using Maven
 6. **Build & Tag Docker Image**: Creates a Docker image of the application
 7. **Docker Image Scan**: Scans the Docker image for vulnerabilities
-8. **Push Docker Image**: Pushes the image to Docker Hub
+8. **Push Docker Image**: Pushes the image to Docker Hub (trigger for ArgoCD)

+## CI/CD Workflow Integration

+### How Jenkins (CI) and ArgoCD (CD) Work Together

+1. **Jenkins Responsibility (CI)**:
+   - Build and test the application code
+   - Create and scan Docker images
+   - Push images to Docker Hub with appropriate tags
+   - Optional: Update image tag in Git repository for ArgoCD to detect

+2. **ArgoCD Responsibility (CD)**:
+   - Monitor Git repository for changes in Kubernetes manifests
+   - Automatically deploy new versions when detected
+   - Ensure deployed state matches desired state in Git
+   - Provide visualization and management of deployments

+For ArgoCD setup and configuration, please refer to the [Kubernetes directory](../Kubernetes/) documentation.

 ## Running the Pipeline

 1. Navigate to your CI pipeline job
 2. Click "Build Now" to start the pipeline
 3. Monitor the progress in the "Stage View"
-4. Once complete, navigate to the CD pipeline if configured, and click "Build Now"
+4. Once complete, ensure Docker images are pushed to Docker Hub for ArgoCD to detect

+## Pushing Docker Images to Docker Hub

+Ensure your Docker images are being correctly pushed to Docker Hub with appropriate tags.
+This is critical for ArgoCD to detect and deploy updates.

 ## Customizing the Pipeline